By Arthur Teboul//Updated /~8 min read/Tutorial

 • Pair editor with viewer.
 Cursor or VS Code for writing and running agents; MacMD Viewer on the other half of the screen for reading.

-Native macOS viewer with Mermaid diagrams, syntax highlighting, and QuickLook.
-One-time purchase, no subscription.
+Native macOS viewer with QuickLook preview, Mermaid diagrams, syntax highlighting, and live file-watching. $19.99 one-time, no subscription.

 Buy for $19.99